 ~ Blanca Morata, Parent and Academic Life Coach, Spain

-The Art of Inspiring Students to Study Strategically is an online course that incorporates BOTH self-paced learning and interactive training calls.
+The Art of Inspiring Students to Study Strategically is an online, self-paced course.

 In this course we practice what we preach by blending cutting edge neuroscience with accessible brain boosting lessons designed to help you turn your students into independent, strategic learners.

 We don’t just teach you great tools; Gretchen models those tools as she teaches, so you learn by watching and doing.
 She then asks you to practice implementing them immediately with your students, with full permission to be imperfect and play with your delivery.

 Here are the 3 main methods of instruction: